 Use hot dogs and spaghetti.
 Mix with cheese.
 All kinds of kid fun.
 If it is cold, FREEZE BUBBLES!!

 Baby oil + flour.
 COOL!
 You can see some pictures here.

-No – Don’t go out in the snow.
-But you CAN check out books from your library on your tables or iPad!!
-You may have to log on to their web site or call for directions.
+No, don’t go out in the snow.
+But you can check out books from your library on your tablet or iPad.
+You may have to log on to their website or call for directions.

 Hide something in your house.
 Then post clues for your kids to find them.

 Or just play “hot and cold” telling your kids they’re getting warmer when they’re getting closer and colder when they’re walking away from the treasure.